 Certain persons participating in any Notes offering may engage in transactions that stabilize, maintain or otherwise affect the price of the Notes, including stabilizing and syndicate covering transactions.
-For a description of these activities, see "Plan of Distribution."
+For a description of these activities, see "Plan of Distribution (Conflicts of Interest)"

-The Issuers expect that the Dealers (as defined herein) for any offering will include one or more of their broker-dealer or other affiliates, including BNPP Securities.
+The Issuer expects that the Dealers (as defined herein) for any offering will include one or more of its broker-dealer or other affiliates, including BNPP Securities.
 These broker-dealer or other affiliates also expect to offer and sell previously issued Notes as part of their business and may act as a principal or agent in such transactions, although a secondary market for the Notes cannot be assured.
-The Issuers or any of their broker-dealer or other affiliates may use this prospectus supplement, the base prospectus and any accompanying supplement in connection with any of these activities, including for market-making transactions involving the Notes after their initial sale.
+The Issuer or any of its broker-dealer or other affiliates may use this prospectus supplement, the base prospectus and any accompanying supplement in connection with any of these activities, including for market-making transactions involving the Notes after their initial sale.